 She then decided to use the training she received in research and data analysis in her bachelor’s program and worked as a database developer and data analyst for the next fifteen years, first for Montage (Rosewood, Minnesota), and later for IMAG (Tucson, Arizona) and the Interdisciplinary Center for Economic Science (Arlington, Virginia), Nobel Laureate, Vernon Smith's, private research foundation.

-With the advent of her son heading off to college and reflecting on her rich and diverse life, Patty has decided to combine her love of psychology, theology, and philosophy of mind, to write novels that portray the complexities of the human experience in an ever-changing and complex world.
-Her first work of fiction, Never Too Late, is a novel about a young woman who tries to outrun her past only to discover that the only way to truly overcome it is to stop running from it and confront it so that she can live the life she was meant to live.
-It will be available in the fall of 2020.
+With the advent of her son heading off to college and reflecting on her rich and diverse life, Patty has decided to combine her love of psychology, theology, and philosophy of mind, to write about the complexities of the human experience in an ever-changing and complex world.

-Patty has been happily married for 22 years to her husband, Dan (a Professor of Economics at George Mason University).
-They live in Northern Virginia with their son, Daniel, and their two cats, Jack and Chloe.
+Patty has been married for 23 years to her husband, Dan (a Professor of Economics at George Mason University).
+They live in Northern Virginia with their son, Daniel, and their two cats, Jack and Chloe, and dog, Abbey.